A non-profit organization founded by Raj and Padma Vattikuti in 1997

 The training of future Robotic Surgeons has been a major effort of the Vattikuti Foundation.
-The Vattikuti Foundation has trained 100 fellows through their several national and international Fellowships programs designed for young surgeons at its network institutions and other premier institutions, with internationally recognized mentors serving as Fellowship Directors.
+The Vattikuti Foundation has trained 100 Vattikuti Fellows through our several national and international Fellowship programs.
+Young surgeons are placed at VF network institutions and other premier institutions for one-year terms, with internationally recognized mentors serving as Fellowship Directors.
 We also send Vattikuti International Fellows to the Roswell Park Comprehensive Cancer Center in Buffalo, New York for an intense training in robotic surgery.

 Patient Education Program

-Our patient education program is focused on increasing patient knowledge and awareness, advising on prevention and relieving the anxiety that patients could endure during difficult times of their lives.
-At the other end of the spectrum, the foundation is grounded with the ultra-poor population in India and we closely work with them in different states of India to empower communities and individuals to move out of abstract poverty and live with dignity and prosperity.
+Our patient education program is focused on increasing patient knowledge and awareness, advising on prevention and on helping relieve the anxiety that patients endure when facing surgery.
+At the other end of the spectrum, the Foundation is grounded with the ultra-poor population in India.
+We closely work with them in different Indian states, to empower communities and individuals to move out of abject poverty and live with dignity and prosperity.

 To empower societies with information and resources in order to help them improve their lives.
 We want to provide members of society with the ability to take charge of their health and resources and use them to their full potential.

-We bring meaning to human lives through social empowerment, leveraging technology, surgical innovation and education; We, as co-creators of robotic surgery, filled in the space between the technology and its ultimate purpose to improve the quality of human lives.
+We bring meaning to human lives through social empowerment, leveraging technology, surgical innovation and education.
+We, as co-creators of robotic surgery, filled in the space between the technology and its ultimate purpose of improving the quality of human lives.

 The Vattikuti Foundation

 Raj and Padma established the Vattikuti Foundation in 1997, a “not-for-profit” organization with the laser focus on improving the quality of human life by bringing robotic surgery to the world and introducing several social empowerment initiatives in India.